theyayas/Green-House/README.md

 # What to know
 This project is focused on Green House Project using DHT22 Humidity Sensor, thinger.io as the IoT server, and Water Pump as the actuator.
-The server is expected to do "monitoring and controlling the green house condition"
+The server is expected to be able to do "monitoring and controlling the green house condition"

 # Installation and Configurations
 1. Download Arduino IDE from https://www.arduino.cc/en/software and install it